ppy/osu-wiki/wiki/Game_Modifiers/en.md

 ---

-In [osu!taiko][osu!taiko wikilink] mode, since the hit leniency is greatly reduced on top of osu!taiko's already strict overall difficulty in addition to making slider ticks a lot harder to hit and reducing the value of dendens, Double Time is usually regarded as the hardest mod in osu!taiko and is seldom used.
+In [osu!taiko][osu!taiko wikilink] mode, since the hit leniency is greatly reduced on top of osu!taiko's already strict overall difficulty, along with slider ticks being considerably more difficult to hit (and reducing the value of dendens), Double Time is usually regarded as the hardest mod in osu!taiko and is seldom used.

 ---